dmbarbour/wikilon/docs/ApplicationModel.md

 Dictionary objects should be relatively flat.
 While we can represent words like `foo_bar_baz_qux`, we would quickly hit the limitations of word size in Awelon.
 Also, in some contexts, it might be better to use *Hierarchical Dictionaries* as a basis for dictionary objects, e.g. `doc@foo` (word `doc` in dictionary `foo`) instead of `foo_doc`.

-*Note:* It is also feasible to use mounted dictionaries to model dictionary objects, i.e. so we have `doc@foo` instead of `foo.doc`.
+*Note:* It is also feasible to use mounted dictionaries to model dictionary objects, i.e. so we have `doc@foo` instead of `foo_doc`.
 This restricts connectivity because a mount cannot reference its parent.
 But that restriction isn't necessarily a bad one, and would be mitigated by use of localization.

 ## Hypermedia Applications